TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

 .. versionadded:: 3.2

-The :class:`QueueListener` class, located in the :mod:`logging.handlers` module, supports receiving logging messages from a queue, such as those implemented in the :mod:`queue` or :mod:`multiprocessing` modules.
-The messages are received from a queue in an internal thread and passed, on the same thread, to one or more handlers for processing.
+The :class:`QueueListener` class, located in the :mod:`logging.handlers` module, supports receiving logging messages kutoka a queue, such as those implemented in the :mod:`queue` or :mod:`multiprocessing` modules.
+The messages are received kutoka a queue in an internal thread and passed, on the same thread, to one or more handlers for processing.
 While :class:`QueueListener` is not itself a handler, it is documented here because it works hand-in-hand with :class:`QueueHandler`.

-Along with the :class:`QueueHandler` class, :class:`QueueListener` can be used to let handlers do their work on a separate thread from the one which does the logging.
+Along with the :class:`QueueHandler` class, :class:`QueueListener` can be used to let handlers do their work on a separate thread kutoka the one which does the logging.
 This is important in Web applications and also other service applications where threads servicing clients need to respond as quickly as possible, while any potentially slow operations (such as sending an email via